pleabargain/EnglishHelpsYourCareer/topic business analyst.md

 # Questions
 - How would you describe a Business Analyst's role?
 - What business problem interests you?
+- What are the skills that a business analyst needs?
 - How do you go about defining a problem?
 - How do you go about validating a problem is real?
 - What is the certificate process for a Business Analyst?